3 - 4 month old baby feeding schedule: How much should they eat?

 Tip #4: Expect distracted feedings

 At 3 - 4 months, little ones are often becoming more curious about their surroundings, which may lead to distracted (aka trickier!) feedings.
 You might notice your baby pulling off the breast or bottle frequently to look around or respond to sounds.
-Try feeding in a quiet, low-stimulation environment to help your infant stay focused during meals.
+Try feeding in a quiet, low-stimulation environment to help your infant stay focused during meals and ensure they're getting adequate milk intake.

 Night feedings at 3 to 4 months old

-At 3 - 4 months old, babies may begin sleeping for longer stretches at night without needing to eat.
+At 3 - 4 months old, there is a small chance babies may begin sleeping for longer stretches at night without needing to eat.
 However, at this age, most babies still need one or more feedings throughout the night.
 As they become more capable of eating larger amounts during the day, night feedings may decrease.
+These midnight snacks fuel your baby’s brain development and help your baby’s growing body.
+Night waking doesn’t mean you're doing anything wrong.
+In fact, you’re part of the reason they’re growing so beautifully.

 Takeaway

 At 3 - 4 months old babies still spend a good amount of their day feeding to support their rapid growth and development.
-Babies at this age will eat roughly 4 to 6 times during a 24-hour period.
+Babies at this age will eat roughly 8 - 12 times during a 24-hour period.

-Feeding on demand is recommended at this age, but many babies will begin to naturally fall into a schedule as a more predictable 24-hour cycle of eating and sleeping develops.
+Feeding on demand is recommended at this age, but many babies will begin to naturally fall into an eating schedule as a more predictable 24-hour cycle of eating and sleeping develops.

 Breast milk and formula still provide your baby’s main source of nutrition at this age.
 There’s no need to add anything to your baby’s bottle and expert guidelines recommend waiting until 6 months to introduce solid foods.